Skip to content

 Prepare the grill.
 Place the grill screen over direct medium heat.
 Spread the potatoes over the grill topper and cook 10-12 minutes, turning once while cooking.
 Remove the potatoes from the grill and allow to cool.

-Combine the mayonnaise, mustards, vinegar, pepper and salt to form a dressing.
+Combine the Blue Plate Mayonnaise, mustards, vinegar, pepper and salt to form a dressing.
 Gently fold in the potatoes and remaining ingredients into the dressing.
 Serve immediately.

 If making in advance or eating leftovers, allow the potato salad to sit at room temperature for 20-30 minutes before serving.